 About This Series

-In this series, we will provide an overview of various causes of energy production loss in solar PV systems.
+In this series, we provide an overview of various causes of energy production loss in solar PV systems.
 Each article will explain specific types of system losses, drawing from Aurora’s Performance Simulation Settings, and discuss why they affect system performance.

 System losses refer to effects that simulation engines do not explicitly model; these linear loss factors are applied as percentage reductions to the estimated system production calculated by the simulation engine.
 (For the purposes of this article, we assume the simulations are run using the Aurora Simulation Engine; however, PVWatts will also use these settings if selected.)

 For Aurora users, this series will provide tips for improving the accuracy of your performance simulations by sharing research-backed recommendations for what values to input in your Simulation Settings for different loss types.
-While Aurora provides default values for these fields that fit most use cases, this article will also highlight cases in which you might want to use different values depending on the specifics of your design.
+While Aurora provides default values for these fields that fit most use cases, this series will also highlight cases in which you might want to use different values depending on the specifics of your design.
 (For a quick summary of system losses, and how to configure your account settings in Aurora, see the Aurora Help Center.)

 This guide for picking better loss values will help you give your customers the most accurate estimate of how much their system will produce and how much they can save by going solar.